-Up to 10 LCC students are selected to complete an internship with the Biwako Kisen Steamship Company, Ltd., a Japanese company, during spring, summer and fall semesters.
+Up to 10 LCC students are selected to complete an internship with the Biwako Kisen Steamship Company, Ltd., a Japanese company, during spring, summer or fall semester.

 The experience includes a 4-credit unpaid internship on the Michigan Boat, where students serve as American cultural ambassadors, greeting Japanese tourists and school groups who ride the Boat.
 Students also will study Japanese language with a faculty member from Japan's University of Shiga Prefecture.
 The application for the Japan Immersion is available here.

 Japan Education Internship